algolia/docsearch/packages/website/docs/who-can-apply.md

 We're receiving dozens of requests every day, and while we strive to answer them all as fast as we can, we sometimes give priority to some based on the following
 criteria:

-- 😀 If your project is open source, we'll handle it before any other closed-source product.
-We love open source and want to help as much as we can.

 - 🙂 If you're using one of our [official integrations][4], creating your config will be much faster for us.